haku-kiro/100DaysOfCode/readme.md

 This file shall serve as the base for the 100 days of code challange.

-## Guideliens
+## Guidelines

 - Must code for an hour a day.
   - At least an hour.
-  - Does not include work related code that your do throughout the day.
+  - Does not include work related code that you do throughout the day.
 - Planning does not count towards the coding duration.
   - You should find the resources you will be working with beforehand.
   - You should make sure that any setup that is required is done beforehand.